 How your occupational therapist can help

-Occupational therapists are employees of the Health & Social Services Trusts which have a statutory duty to assess the needs of disabled people, including their housing needs.
+An Occupational Therapist is an employee of the Health & Social Services Trust.
+They assesses the needs of disabled people, such as, their housing needs.